-We next consider the estimation of progressivity measures that are derived from applying 1984-2009 tax laws to an income in the base years-1989, 1994, 1999, 2004, and 2009.
-Tables 7, 8, 9, 10, and 11 present the results of the inequality measures applied to incomes from 1989, 1994, 1999, 2004, and 2009.
-As can be seen in Tables 7-11, for all indices total redistributive effects and tax base effects fell in the period 1984-2009, while rate effects rose in the same period.
-This finding means that the redistributive effects of income tax schedule became less effective because of changes in the base effects toward more regressive ones, with tax base shrinking over the period.
-Regarding the growth of progressivity measures in each period, the RS and both BD indices shown in Tables 7-11 demonstrate that in the periods 1984-1989 and 1994-1999, the tax rate effects improved after major marginal tax rate reduction, but the tax base effects worsened after the expansions of tax deductions and exemptions.
-This surprising finding with respect to rate effects is equal to those in Table 6.
-Further, the three indices indicate that in 2004-2009 rate effects declined but base effects rose, implying that an increase in tax rates in the term negatively affected the equalizing effects of tax rates, whereas an increased tax base-i.e., reduced tax exemptions-has a positive impact on base effects.
-The result of rate effects is also counterintuitive, although consistent with the results obtained in the previous estimation of this study.
-The growth rates of reranking effects in these analyses provide evidence of a negative trend in relation to total effects and positive trend in relation to base effects.
+With regard to the estimation of progressivity measures that are derived from applying 1984-2009 tax laws to an income in the base years-1989, 1994, 1999, 2004, and 2009, Table 7 presents the trend in inequality measures when 1984-2009 tax laws are applied to 1989 income.
+Further, Tables 8, 9, 10, and 11 present the results of the measures applied to incomes from 1994, 1999, 2004, and 2009.
+As can be seen in Tables 7-11, for all indices total redistributive effects and tax base effects fell throughout the period.
+However rate effects were greater, meaning that the redistributive effects of income tax schemes became less effective because of changes in the base effects toward more regressive ones, with tax base shrinking over the period.
+Regarding the growth of progressivity measures in each period, the RS and both BD indices shown in Tables 7-11 demonstrate that in the periods 1984-1989 and 1994-1999, the equalizing effects of tax rates improved after major marginal tax rate reduction, but such effects of tax base worsened after the expansions of tax deductions and exemptions.
+These surprising findings are consistent with those in Table 6.
+Further, the three indices indicate that from 2004-2009 rate effects declined but base effects rose, implying that an increase in tax rates in the term negatively affected the equalizing effects of tax rates, whereas a reduced tax base-i.e., increased tax exemptions-has a positive impact on base effects.
+This result is also counterintuitive, although consistent with the results obtained in the previous estimation of this article.
+The growth rates of reranking effects in these analyses are also the same as those shown in Table 6, i.e., a negative trend in relation to total effects and positive trend in relation to base effects.

-In summary, by using the fixed income approach, we found that for all indices the total redistributive effects of Japanese income tax decreased between 1984 and 2009.
-Moreover, after the tax reforms toward lower marginal tax rates and smaller tax base, the redistributive effects of tax rates increased, but those of tax base declined.
-This finding concerning rate effects is surprising for the reason that a declining tax rate is expected to lead to weaker redistribution effects of tax rates.
-In addition, the trends in the RS index and the two BD indices basically reach an identical conclusion among the selected base years of the fixed income approach.
-This fact could enhance the reliability and robustness of this study, as it is frequently pointed out that the outcomes of inequality measures and their trends vary by selected measures and approaches to determine pretax income (e.g., Lambert and Thorensen, 2009).
+In summary, by using the fixed income approach, we found that for all indices the total redistributive effects decreased between 1984 and 2009, while over that period the trends in tax rate and base effects varied across the approaches to determine pretax income.
+Moreover, after the tax reforms toward lower marginal tax rates and smaller tax base the redistributive effects of tax rates were enhanced, but those of tax base were weakened.
+This is surprising and counterintuitive, though the latter is intuitive from the perspective of taxation and inequality measures.
+In addition, the trends in the RS index and the two BD indices have the same direction among the selected base years of the fixed income approach, except for the 1984-1989 growth rates of the total BD indices with 2004 and 2009 incomes.
+This fact could enhance the reliability and robustness of this study, as it is frequently pointed out that the outcomes of inequality measures and their trends vary by selected measures and approaches to determine pretax income (e.g., Lambert & Thorensen, 2009).